 History: Strong bitters can be seen as a higher-gravity version of best bitters (although not necessarily "more premium" since best bitters are traditionally the brewer's finest product).
 Since beer is sold by strength in the UK, these beers often have some alcohol flavour (perhaps to let the consumer know they are getting their due).
-In England today, "ESB" is a brand unique to Fullers; in America, the name has been co-opted to describe a malty, bitter, reddish, standard strength (for the US) English type ale.
-Hopping ean be English or a combination of English and American.

 Comments: More evident malt and hop flavours than in a special or best bitter.
 Stronger versions may overlap somewhat with old ales, although strong bitters will tend to be paler and more bitter.
 Fuller's ESB is a unique beer with a very large, complex malt profile not found in other examples; most strong bitters are fruitier and hoppier.
 Judges should not judge all beers in this style as if they were Fuller's ESB clones.
-Some modern English variants are brewed exclusively with pale malt and are known as golden or summer bitters.
 Most bottled or kegged versions of UK-produced bitters are higher-alcohol versions of their cask (draught) products produced specifically for export.

-The IBU levels are often not adjusted, so the versions available in the US often do not directly correspond to their style subcategories in Britain.
-English pak are generally considered a premium, export-strength pale, bitter beer that roughly approximates a strong bitter, although reformulated for bottling (including containing higher carb Ingredients: Pale ale, amber, and/or crystal malts, may use a touch of black malt for colour adjustment.
-May use sugar adjuncts, corn or black mail for colour adjustment.
+Ingredients: Pale ale, amber, and/or crystal malts, may use a touch of black malt for colour adjustment.
 May use sugar adjuncts, corn or wheat.
-English hops-most typical, although American and European varieties are becoming more common (particularly in the paler examples).
+English hops.
 Characterful English yeast.
 "Burton" versions use medium to high sulfate water.